therealexpertai/nlapi-java/README.md

     static {
         sb.append("Michael Jordan was one of the best basketball players of all time.");
-        sb.append("Scoring was Jordan's stand-out skill, but he still holds a defensive NBA record, with eight steals in a half.");
+        sb.append("Scoring was Jordan's stand-out skill, but he still holds a defensive NBA record, with eight steals in a half.");  // Sample text to be analyzed
     }

     public static String getSampleText() {